Tim Jankowiak

 Biography

 Tim Jankowiak's research focuses primarily on Kant's metaphysics, epistemology, and theory of mind.
-His recent work has contributed to debates about Kant's views on sensation's contribution to cognition, the object-directedness of mental states, and his relation to his empiricist and rationalist predecessors.
-Professor Jankowiak also has strong interests in contemporary debates about the mind, and the various periods in the history of philosophy.
+His recent work has contributed to debates about Kant's views on sensation's contribution to cognition, the object-directedness of mental states, and how these issues relate to Kant's broader metaphysics.
+Professor Jankowiak also has strong interests in contemporary debates about consciousness and, more recently, in the foundations of physics.

 Since 2023, Professor Jankowiak has also been serving as Assistant Chair of the Department of Philosophy and Religious Studies.

-In his non-academic life, Professor Jankowiak is an accomplished oil painter, specializing in realist and hyperrealist art.
+In his non-academic life, Professor Jankowiak is an accomplished oil painter, specializing in representational and sometimes hyperrealist art.
+His work has been recently been included in national juried exhibitions.

 Selected Publications